Associate Professor Scott Ickes

 Our Educational Objectives are:

-To provide students with the academic foundation and critical thought processes for them to continue on their journey of lifelong learning in the different areas of the health professions;
+To provide students within a strong liberal arts education with the academic foundation and critical thought processes essential to the health professions;

 This major provides students with a core curriculum and electives in the applied human health sciences.

-Core Courses: Human function is presented and studied in Human Anatomy, Integrative Human Physiology, Research Methods and Statistics, Clinical Kinesiology, Applied Physiology, Concepts in Epidemiology, Concepts in Nutrition, Lifestyle Management, and Integrative Seminar;
+Core Courses: Human function is presented and studied in Human Anatomy, Integrative Human Physiology, Biostatistics, Clinical Kinesiology, Applied Physiology, Concepts in Epidemiology, Concepts in Nutrition, Lifestyle Management, and Integrative Seminar;

 Research and discovery is emphasized in the upper-division courses and in independent research projects in which experimentally based research projects and case studies are accomplished.